yosh-matsuda/cpp-yyjson/README.md

 // x2   -> {.a = 1, .b = nullopt, .c = "x"}
 ```

-The other way is to specialize the `yyjson::caster<X>` struct template and implement template functions `from_json` and `to_json` for conversion from/to JSON, respectively.
+The other way is to specialize the `yyjson::caster` struct template and implement template functions `from_json` and `to_json` for conversion from/to JSON, respectively.
 Custom conversions always have the highest priority.

 The example implementation of the `from_json` template function is as follows.
 The `from_json` template function has a JSON value as an argument template and must return type `X`.